Vishnudhanavath/TaskManager/README.md

 - ✅ Create, update, delete tasks
 - 🗂️ Filter tasks by status (To Do, In Progress, Done)
-- 🔍 Search and pagination (coming soon)
+- 🔍 Search and pagination
 - 📆 Due date and status tracking
 - 🎯 Responsive and clean UI with Tailwind CSS